The essentiality of unpolluted saline water in the aquarium cannot be overstated since it supports virtually all creatures in it.

 Because it is small, its deionization cartridge is also small but it only begins to change color 150 gallons of RO water later.

-Filtered water ratio to wastewater is roughly 1:3, which is not bad for a cheap unit for a saltwater reef aquarium like this one.
+The filtered water ratio to wastewater is roughly 1:3, which is not bad for a cheap unit for a saltwater reef aquarium like this one.

 This inexpensive RO DI system may be slow, but it actually is an excellent choice if you keep a small nano reef tank.